Hans Wechtlin: Book illustrations

-Better-known today are the often rather gruesome woodcuts for Hans von Gersdorff's (1455–1529) Feldtbuch der Wundartzney (literally "Field-book of the Wound-doctor", 1517, 1st edn.), a manual for the military surgeon (see Commons).
+Better-known today are the often rather gruesome woodcuts for Hans von Gersdorff's (1455–1529) Feldtbuch der Wundartzney (literally "Field-book of the Wound-medicine", 1517, 1st edn.), a manual for the military surgeon (see Commons).
 These have sometimes been coloured by hand, but are printed in black and white.
 His frontispiece for the 1526 edition, produced when he was probably in his forties, is the last known trace of him.
 He is not to be confused with Hans Weiditz, another Strasbourg woodcut artist of the period.